 Clancy previously served as president of the University of Oklahoma-Tulsa from 2007 to 2015.
 He joined the University of Oklahoma in 2001 as dean of the College of Medicine in Tulsa, professor of psychiatry and Morningside Health Care Foundation Endowed Chair in Leadership.
 During his eight-year tenure as president, the OU-Tulsa Schusterman Center added more than $327 million in new facilities, academic degree programs, endowed faculty chairs and student scholarships.
 Clancy helped develop a community health network that included after-hours free clinics for the underserved, pediatric school-based clinics in disadvantaged areas, mobile psychiatric teams and the OU Wayman Tisdale Specialty Health Clinic.

-In 2015, the OU-Tulsa College of Medicine’s Tulsa branch was renamed the OU-TU School of Community Medicine, a joint venture between the University of Oklahoma and The University of Tulsa to provide a four-year program of medical education in the City of Tulsa.
-Its mission is to improve the health of all Oklahomans, particularly those in underserved areas.
+In 2015, the OU-Tulsa College of Medicine’s Tulsa branch was renamed the OU-TU School of Community Medicine, a joint venture between the University of Oklahoma and The University of Tulsa to provide a four-year program of medical education in Tulsa with a mission to improve the health of all Oklahomans, particularly those in underserved areas.

 In 2011, Clancy served as chairman of the board of the Tulsa Metro Chamber of Commerce and led a task force to advance regional economic development.
 In 2014, he served as campaign chair and chairman of the board of the Tulsa Area United Way.
 TulsaPeople magazine named him the 2009 “Tulsan of the Year,” and in 2014, he was invited to work on international health disparities with the World Health Organization.